parloa/chat-api-spec/README.md

 ## Status

-The specification is considered **not stable** and not generally available.
+The specification is considered **stable** and generally available.

 ## Contributing